 - Discomfort (pain, burning or stinging) when passing urine

-- May include urgency (can't wait) and frequency (passing small amounts) of urination
+- Urgency (can't wait) and frequency (passing small amounts) of urination may be associated symptoms

 Should I Call?